• Skip to primary navigation

 Description

-This baked feta dip with pear, dates, and walnuts comes together in 30 minutes or less with minimal hands-on time!
+This easy baked feta dip with pear, dates, and walnuts comes together in 30 minutes or less with minimal hands-on time!
 Orange and honey round out the flavors of this vegetarian appetizer complementing all of the other elements.
 Once baked, the feta becomes super soft and creamy and is perfect for spreading onto crackers.

 Ingredients